espenwaaga/doc/docs/how-to-guides/leader-election.md

     ```yaml hl_lines="2-3"
     spec:
     leaderElection: true
     ```

-## 2. Enable leader election in your application
+## 2. Using leader election in your application

 === "java"